-For the emission of N_2O from different storage systems, IPCC default emission factors are used.
-They have an uncertainty range of -50 to +100 per cent (IPCC 2000) except for the storage category "daily spread" where it is not applicable.
+For the emission of $N_2O$ from different storage systems, IPCC default emission factors are used.
+They have an uncertainty range of a factor of 2 (IPCC 2006).

 Ammonia emissions from agriculture are estimated based on national conditions.
-There are uncertainties in several parameters (fraction of manure left on pastures, amount of manure, conditions of storage, conditions of spreading and climate conditions.
-An uncertainty analysis for the revised NH3 model, which has been in use since 2003, has not been performed.
+There are uncertainties in several parameters as fraction of manure left on pastures, amount of manure, conditions of storage, conditions of spreading and climate conditions.
+An uncertainty analysis for the revised $NH_3$ model, which has been in use since 2003, has not been performed.
 However, the revision of the model is believed to have reduced the uncertainty.
-Also the new estimations of nitrogen excretion from animals (Karlengen et al. 2012) is believed to have reduced uncertainty further.
+Also the new estimations of nitrogen excretion from animals (Karlengen et al. 2012) are believed to have reduced uncertainty further.